MicrosoftEdge/MSEdgeExplainers/Accessibility/CaretBrowsing/explainer.md

 ## Solution:
 The solution proposed in this explainer is to introduce native caret browsing in Chromium, a feature that is available in Mozilla Firefox, Microsoft Edge and Internet Explorer.

-In order to do that we suggest to implement a current common activation shortcut: F7 and confirm caret browsing activation with a dialog.
+In order to do that we suggest implementing a current common activation shortcut: F7 and confirm caret browsing activation with a dialog.

 Caret browsing activation confirmation in Microsoft Edge:
 ![Microsoft Edge browser dialog that asks user to confirm enabling caret browsing and allow to set the preference to never ask again in the future](edgeCaretBrosingPrompt.png)